 Attending college right outside of Washington, DC has a lot of incredible benefits.
 One of them is that a lot of politicians come to visit campus for campaigning, or just to talk about important issues.
 At first, I would shy away from attending many of these events, simply because I was worried they would be inaccessible or filled with lots of commotion.
-I’m glad I got over my reservations for attending, because I have been able to see many politicians including Tim Kaine, Michelle Obama, and John Kasich when they came to visit my college campus.
-Most recently, I got to talk to Joe Biden one-on-one at his “It’s On Us” event, and even took a selfie with him!
+I’m glad I got over my reservations for attending, because I have been able to see many politicians including Tim Kaine, Michelle Obama, Ralph Northam, Justin Fairfax, Mark Warner, and John Kasich when they came to visit my college campus.
+At one point, I got to talk to Joe Biden one-on-one at his “It’s On Us” event, and even took a selfie with him!
 Here are some of my tips for attending these events with a disability.

 Be prepared to stand in line